Does Creatine Make You Angry? (Science-Backed)

 Reading through these anecdotal reports, a couple of themes were evident:

-• A lack of understanding around what creatine does to the body;
+• A lack of understanding of what creatine does to the body;

 • Using creatine while also taking other supplements.